 - Nigeria to beat Iran at 5/4 with Winner Sports

 - Peter Odemwingie to score any time for Nigeria at 23/10 with Paddy Power

 Germany v Portugal

 This should be the group decider and whoever can take three points from this tie is almost certain to progress to the knockout phase.
-Germany are favourites at 6/5 with Bet365 and have a strong side coming in to the World Cup.
+Germany are favourites at 6/5 and have a strong side coming in to the World Cup.
 The loss of Marco Reus was obviously a blow to preparations but a midfield that contains Lukas Podolski, Mesut Ozil and Bastian Schweinsteiger looks to be the most dangerous in the entire tournament.

 Iran v Nigeria

 With Argentina and Bosnia playing on Sunday, this game completes group F and it will be an important one in the battle for second place.
 The Argentines are fully expected to coast through this section and all of the three remaining sides have a real chance of joining them in the round of 16.